 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was enacted.
 The CARES Act is an approximately \$2 trillion emergency economic stimulus package in response to the Coronavirus outbreak, which among other things contains numerous income tax provisions.
 Some of these tax provisions are expected to be effective retroactively for years ending before the date of enactment.
-The Company has applied for, and has received, funds under the Paycheck Protection Program after the period end in the amount of \$666,000.
+The Company has applied for, and has received, funds under the Paycheck Protection Program after the period end in the approximate amount of \$666,000.
 The application for these funds requires the Company to, in good faith, certify that the current economic uncertainty made the loan request necessary to support operations of the Company.
-This certification further requires the Company to consider our current business activity and our ability to access other sources of liquidity sufficient to support ongoing operations in a manner that is not significantly detrimental to the business.
-The receipt of these funds, and the forgiveness of the loan related to these funds, is dependent on the Company having initially qualified for the loan and qualifying for the forgiveness of such loan based on our future adherence to the forgiveness criteria.
+This certification further requires the Company to consider its current business activity and ability to access of the loan related to these funds, is dependent on the Company having initially qualified for the loan and qualifying for the forgiveness of such loan based on our future adherence to the forgiveness criteria.